-Decommissioning and restoration of the project site at the end of its use as a solar facility would involve the removal of structures and restoration to prior (pre-solar project) conditions.
+Decommissioning and restoration of the project site at the end of its use as a solar facility would involve the removal of structures and restoration (southern parcel only) to prior (pre-solar project) conditions.
 No geologic or soil impacts associated with the restoration activities would be anticipated, and, therefore, no impact is identified.